yuyoyuppe/PowerToys/tools/project_template/README.md

 - Add the new PowerToy project to the `src\modules\` folder for all the relative paths to work.
 - For the module interface implementation take a look at [the interface](../../src/modules/interface/powertoy_module_interface.h) and
     [the example PowerToy implementation](../../src/modules/example_powertoy/dllmain.cpp)
-- Each PowerToy is built as a dll and in order to be loaded at run-time, the PowerToy's dll name needs to be added to the `know_dlls` map in [/src/runner/main.cpp](../../src/runner/main.cpp).
+- Each PowerToy is built as a DLL and in order to be loaded at run-time, the PowerToy's DLL name needs to be added to the `known_dlls` map in [/src/runner/main.cpp](../../src/runner/main.cpp).